ecadlabs/taquito/docs/rpc_nodes_integration_test.md

-    ✓ Verify that rpcClient.ticketBalance will retrieve the specified ticket owned by the given contract (7 ms) ✓ Verify that rpcClient.allTicketBalances will retrieve all tickets owned by the given contract (10 ms) ✓ Verify that rpcClient.getAdaptiveIssuanceLaunchCycle will retrieve launch cycle null for http://localhost:20000 (6 ms) ✓ Verify that rpcClient.getPendingOperations v1 will retrieve the pending operations in mempool with property applied (313 ms)
+    ✓ Verify that rpcClient.ticketBalance will retrieve the specified ticket owned by the given contract (7 ms) ✓ Verify that rpcClient.allTicketBalances will retrieve all tickets owned by the given contract (10 ms) ✓ Verify that rpcClient.getAdaptiveIssuanceLaunchCycle will retrieve launch cycle null for http://localhost:20000 (6 ms) ✓ Verify that rpcClient.getPendingOperations v2 will retrieve the pending operations in mempool with property validated (323 ms)
-    ✓ Verify that rpcClient.getPendingOperations v2 will retrieve the pending operations in mempool with property validated (323 ms)
     ○ skipped Verify that rpcClient.getAdaptiveIssuanceLaunchCycle will retrieve launch cycle 6 for http://localhost:20000
 ```